-- A written statement from the applicant's health professions school(s) indicates qualification for Federal disadvantaged assistance during matriculation;
+- A written statement from the applicant's health professions school(s) that indicatesthe applicant qualified for Federal disadvantaged assistance during matriculation;

-- Documentation of Health Professions Student Loans (HPSL) or Loans for Disadvantaged Students
+- Documentation of Health Professions Student Loans (HPSL) or Loans for Disadvantaged Students; or

 Current financial need is not sufficient to be classified as an individual from a disadvantaged background.